ekremeraykaya/ekremeraykaya/README.md

 <h2> About Me </h2>

-- 👨🏻‍💻 I’m currently learning Java and Android.
+- 👨🏻‍💻 I’m currently learning Java and Kotlin.

 - 💬 Talk to me about career path of software etc.